jsmead39/raidsunlimited/resources/design-document.md

 4.1.
 In Scope
 Which parts of the problem defined in Sections 1 and 2 will you solve with this design?
 This should include the base functionality of your product.
 What pieces are required for your product to work?

-User Registration and Profile Management:  Users will be able to create and manage their profiles, including game details and raid preferences.
+User Registration and CreateProfile Management:  Users will be able to create and manage their profiles, including game details and raid preferences.

 Raid Creation and Management: Raid organizers will be able to create and manage raid events.
 This will includes